Last Updated: December 2023

 Just because a rental property that is listed for sale with a $1 Million dollar price tag, doesn’t mean that it is worth that much.
-Furthermore, just because you and the seller both agree that it is worth that much, does not guarantee that a lender will provide you a mortgage for that amount.
-The rental real estate appraisal and valuation process is a generally standardized procedure that provides common consensus through both quantitative and qualitative metrics on a property’s value.
+Additionally, just because you and the seller both agree that it is worth that much, does not guarantee that a lender will provide you a mortgage for that amount.
+The rental property appraisal and valuation process is a generally standardized procedure that provides common consensus through both quantitative and qualitative metrics on a property’s value.
 Below we take a comprehensive look at this process and the important role it plays in rental real estate finance.

 What is a Real Estate Appraisal?